textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Article URL pattern
 : The pattern of URL type you set.
 Corresponds with the 'Article URL pattern' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#article-url-pattern).

+Production status
+: The status of your site: Live, Testing or Debugging.

 Temporary directory path
 : The path of your `/tmp` directory relative to document root.

-Site URL
-: Your domain name and top-level domain (i.e. `example.com`).
-Corresponds with 'Site URL' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#site-url).

 PHP version
-: The version number of your PHP install.</td>
+: The version number of your PHP instance.</td>

 GD Graphics Library
 : The version number of your GD Graphics Library install.